infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_perceivable_ios.md

 Another important thing about labeling elements is the context.
 Some static elements, like images, provide a context, like an image with the alert or check element.
 In that case, instead of setting the label as a "check icon", it can be defined as "successful submission" to give the user more information.

-*This guideline with provided techniques covers the 1.1.1 Non-text Content - Level A of the WCAG standard.*
 #### Using accessibility value and hint

 Alongside the accessibility label, iOS as a platform supports the definition of an accessibility value and accessibility hint.
 If some elements can have and should provide specific values, accessibility value can be used alongside the accessibility label.
 And when talking about element interactivity, accessibility hints can be used as well – but be aware that the user can disable them.